FM - Foundation of Corporate Financial Management

 IV.
 Net working capital.

-A | III and IV only |
+A | I, II, and IV only |

 B | II and III only |

-C | I and II only |
+C | III and IV only |

-D | I, II, and IV only |
+D | I and II only |

 Capital structure decisions include consideration of the amount of long-term debt to assume and cost of acquiring funds.

-A | Partnership. |
+A | Capital budgeting. |

-C | Limited liability company. |
+B | Limited liability company. |

 Working capital management includes decisions concerning which of the following?